how to start ... any project

 $ cp /etc/apache2 $HOME/apache2-dir-1420

-(comment lines usually start with #, but not always -- use the appropriate symbol(s)):
+(comment lines usually start with #, but not always -- use the appropriate symbol(s)):# added this @14.21 to solve problem XYZ -- sysadmin george VARIABLE="yes"

 undo it,